amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

     - External interrupts are captured outside CPU via programmable interrupt controllers (PIC) - these modules are initialised along with
       IDT - at the completion of interrupts, PIC must be notified (what is the notification mechanism)?

+  * Task-State Segment (TSS) - Most x86 OSes ignore TSS.
+    - For interrupts that occur in user mode, stack switching can only be done using TSS.
+    - When interrupt occurs in user mode (ring 3), processor consults ss0 and esp0 members of the current TSS to determine the stack to use for handling the interrupt - at least these fields must be initialized and available to support interrupts in user mode.
+    - When code interrupted by the interrupt handler is in the same ring as the interrupt handler, then it's kernel mode - TSS irrelevant.

 ### Memory Allocation
   * Typical page sizes - 512B to 8192B, usually 4096B (4kB).
   * Page Allocator - Allocates memory as pages, often one page at a time (can do more contiguous pages too).
 Usually maintains 2 pools